joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 _Warning: This post includes some graphic details of traumatic events._

-TODO Photo of Caitlin, Captain and I in front of house from card
+TOINSERT Photo of Caitlin, Captain and I in front of house from card

 In the summer of 2020, my wife, dog and I had moved into the home we hoped to raise a family in.
 Like many of us in the industry, I lived a comfortable life.
 A life of privilege.
 We had little to worry about.

 That all changed about a year and half later, at the very end of 2021.

-TODO Opener image of day of fire
+TOINSERT San Diego beach image

-While we were out of Colorado on a road trip for the holidays, I got a text message from a friend in town about a fire evacuation.
+While we were out of Colorado on a road trip for the holidays, I got a text message from a friend on the other side of town.
+He was being evacuated due to a wild fire in the area.

-TODO screenshot of emergency evacuation order
+TOINSERT screenshot of emergency evacuation order

-We got the evacuation order a little bit before 3pm.
+A few minutes later, I got the evacuation order.
+It was a little bit before 3pm.

-TODO screenshot of Blink alerts
+TOINSERT screenshot of Blink alerts

 Soon after, falling ash triggered our front door security camera, triggering motion alerts every minute.
 I had to turn them off.
 I was regretting having backup power for my modem.

-TODO another fire photo, entrance to neighborhood?

-Over the course of an afternoon, the news got increasingly dire.
-Homes were burning in our town, but we didn't know if ours survived.
+TOINSERT awair screenshot

+A few minutes later, I checked our home air quality monitor.
+Things weren't looking good.
+This particular measurement, PM2.5, was approaching the worst levels ever observed in Beijing!
+And this was inside my house.

+TOINSERT mccaslin photo

+An hour later, Kyle Clark posted this image on Twitter.
+The house on fire was about 100 yards from ours, up wind.

+But we never did see any images from inside our neighborhood.

 It wasn't until the following morning that I checked twitter and saw a drone video of our neighborhood.

-TODO Drone photo/video
+TOINSERT Drone photo/video

 Over a hundred homes in our neighborhood burned to the ground, including ours.